mastering-js/masteringjs.io/tutorials/fundamentals/object-destructuring-rename.md

 lastName; // 'Smith'
 ```

-This is perfect for making sure your variable names are in line with the standards used at your workplace or making a vague variable name provided from an http request more clear.
+This is perfect for cases where you want to rename variables from a REST API whose naming conventions don't line up with yours.
+For example, switching variables from `snake_case` to `camelCase` or vice versa.